Key Highlights

 -

 Appealing the Decision: You can appeal if you feel the rejection was based on a mistaken or incomplete impression that an embassy may have received as a result of your application.
-This process requires prescribed documentation following the guidelines given by the embassies.
+This process requires the prescribed documentation, following the guidelines set by the embassies.

 -